openstack/openstacksdk/README.rst

 Introduction
 ============

-shade is a simple client library for operating OpenStack clouds.
+shade is a simple client library for interacting with OpenStack clouds.
 The key word here is *simple*.
 Clouds can do many many many things - but there are probably only about 10 of them that most people care about with any regularity.
 If you want to do complicated things, you should probably use